niplav/site/eccentric.md

 * Really Out There Stuff Institute (ROTSI)
 	* Focus on exotic decision theories, acausal trade, UDASSA, infinite ethics etc. Global priorities research on steroids.

 [^1]: It's not clear that Nauru is the best choice here.
-While it probably is the smallest nation state that can conceivably be bought, it is not very fertile, and has only limited freshwater reserves, relying mostly on rainwater.
+While it probably is the smallest nation state that can conceivably be bought (I don't think there is any realistic (or unrealistic) amount of money for which Vatican City could be acquired), it is not very fertile, and has only limited freshwater reserves, relying mostly on rainwater.
 The highest point is only 71 metres above sea level, which means that a large part of the island might be at risk of going under water with rising sea levels.
+[^2]: Rest in peace.<!--TODO: link-->